Which Pride Flag Should I Use?

 Progress Pride Flag

-You might recognise the Progress Pride flag as having grown in popularity over the past few years.
+You might recognise the LGBTQIA+Progress Pride flag as having grown in popularity over the past few years.
 In 2018, the original rainbow flag was updated by graphic designer Daniel Quasar to reflect the diversity of the LGBTQIA+ community.

 The Progress Pride Flag is an eight-stripe version of the rainbow pride flag, with five stripes in a chevron design added to the original rainbow – black and brown stripes to represent people of colour, and pink, blue and white stripes to represent the trans community.